Put down your pumpkin spice lattes, kids! I’ve got something you’re going to like so much better.

 - 1 1/4 cups cake flour

-- Preheat your oven to 350 degrees F and place the oven rack in the center of the oven.
+- Preheat the oven to 350° F and place the oven rack in the center.

-- Butter or spray with a non stick vegetable spray, a 9 x 5 x 3 inch loaf pan.
+- Butter or spray a 9x5x3 inch loaf pan.
 Line the bottom of the pan with parchment paper and butter.

 - In a bowl, whisk the eggs, along with the milk and vanilla extract.

-The Pound Cake can be covered and stored for several days at room temperature, for one week when refrigerated, or it can be frozen for two months.
-Makes one loaf.
+The pound cake can be covered and stored for several days at room temperature, or about a week if refrigerated.
+Or it can be frozen for two months.